Blue Collar Vs White Collar Jobs

 White-collar jobs are more administrative in nature.
 They typically involve information-based work, meaning that the employees are usually working in an office at a desk or on a computer.

-It is also possible for many of these jobs to be done remotely or from home.
+Many of these jobs in Canada may also be done online or from home.

 In contrast, blue-collar jobs involve performing physical labor.
 These can be skilled or unskilled types of labor, depending on the exact nature of the job.